 “Make an end,” and a hand grabbed her scalp just as she’d done with Jinglebell, and she thought, No, don’t, don’t cut my hair, Ned loves my hair.
 Then the steel was at her throat, and its bite was red and cold.

-Though there is no weirwood directly evident in this scene, note the colour-coding – white and red.
-Catelyn draws our attention to her hair and the chapter does end with her death, her throat cut by a blade, in context reminding us of sacrifices to a weirwood tree.
-Given this line of circumstantial evidence, examining red hair gives us the first clues to a possible connection between Catelyn and the greenseeing talent exhibited by Bran.
+Though there is no weirwood directly evident in this scene, Catelyn’s face can be compared to a weirwood’s carved face.
+Note she carves up her own face and cries tears of blood, note the colour-coding too – white and red.
+Catelyn draws our attention to her auburn hair and the chapter does end with her death, her throat cut by a blade, in context reminding us of sacrifices to a weirwood tree.
+This line of circumstantial evidence provides us with first clues to a possible connection between Catelyn and the greenseeing talent exhibited by Bran.

 THE GODS EYE